 There are daily ferries departing from Dumaguete Port in Negros Oriental and arriving at Larena Port in Siquijor.

 The BEST way to book your travel in Asia!

 12Go Asia is the best online platform to find cheap tickets for buses, trains, ferries, airport transfers, and flights all over Asia!

 Save time and money on your travels by using 12Go Asia to organize and book all your transportation.

 Cebu to Siquijor ferry

-If you happen to be in the very south of Cebu and heading to Siquijor from here, there is only one ferry departure per day leaving from Liloan Port in Cebu at 10am, bound for Larena Port in Siquijor.
+If you happen to be in the very south of Cebu and heading to Siquijor from here, there are only two ferry departures per day leaving from Liloan Port in Cebu at 7 am and 7 pm, bound for Larena Port in Siquijor.